kaizhang/SciFlow/README.md

 defaultMain F.builder
 ```

+Use `ghc main.hs -threaded` to compile the program.
+And type `./main --help` to
-The workflow can be visualized by running `runghc main.hs view | dot -Tpng > example.png`.
+see available commands.
+For example, the workflow can be visualized by running
+`./main view | dot -Tpng > example.png`, as shown below.

 ![example](example.png)

-To run the workflow, simply type `runghc main.hs run`.
-The program will create a directory to store results of each step.
+To run the workflow, simply type `./main run`.
+The program will create a sqlite database to store intermediate results.
 If being terminated prematurely, the program will use the saved data to continue from the last step.

+To enable grid compute engine support, you need to have DRMAA C library installed
+and compile the SciFlow with `-f sge` flag.
+Use `./main run --remote` to submit jobs
+to remote machines.